 The following are key elements to ensure effective implementation of the Strategic Plan:

-Global monitoring of biodiversity: work is needed to monitor the status and trends of biodiversity, maintain and share data, and develop and use indicators and agreed measures of biodiversity and ecosystem change; 30
+Global monitoring of biodiversity: work is needed to monitor the status and trends of biodiversity, maintain and share data, and develop and use indicators and agreed measures of biodiversity and ecosystem change;20

 (b)Regular assessment of the state of biodiversity and ecosystem services, future scenarios and effectiveness of responses: this could be provided through an enhanced role for the Subsidiary Body on Scientific, Technical and Technological Advice as well as the proposed intergovernmental platform on biodiversity and ecosystem services;

-Ongoing research on biodiversity and ecosystem function and services and their relationship to human well being; 31
+Ongoing research on biodiversity and ecosystem function and services and their relationship to human well-being;21

 (d)The contributions of knowledge, innovations and practices of indigenous and local communities relevant to the conservation and sustainable use of biodiversity to all the above;

-(e)Capacity building and timely, adequate and sustainable financial and technical resources.
+(e)Capacity-building and timely, adequate, predictable and sustainable financial and technical resources.